16 minute read

 Vercel

 Vercel is the most developer friendly cloud platform I have every used.
 Seriously.
 They have done such an amazing job of making software development and deployments painless for developers.
 Particularly for hobby projects.
-Everything just works off your GitHub repo, you can configure most everything, either via their portal or .json file, the documentation is clear and well-written, they have a generous free plan, just all-around awesome.
+Everything just works off your GitHub repo, you can configure most things, either via their portal or a .json file, the documentation is clear and well-written, they have a generous free hobby plan that won’t surprise you (at least, not anymore) with charges.
+It’s just an all-around awesome platform.
 Charlotte Third Places is hosted on Vercel.
 They also happen to be the creators of Next.js.

 Next.js